-- 3.1 The Guidelines are issued pursuant to Section 4A of the Labuan Financial Services Authority Act 1996 (LFSAA) for the purpose of specifying the maintenance of capital adequacy ratio under Section 94 of the LFSSA and Section 69 of the LIFSSA. - 3.2 Any person who fails to comply with the Guidelines may be subject to enforcement actions which include an administrative penalty under Section 36B and Section 36G of the LFSAA and/or other enforcement action provided under the LFSAA, or other applicable laws governed by Labuan FSA.
+- 3.1 The Guidelines are issued pursuant to Section 4A of the Labuan Financial Services Authority Act 1996 (LFSAA) for the purpose of clarifying the maintenance of capital adequacy ratio under Section 69 of the LIFSSA. - 3.2 Any Labuan Islamic banks which fail to comply with the Guidelines may be imposed with an administrative penalty under Section 36B and Section 36G of the LFSAA and/or other enforcement actions provided under the LFSAA.